01 of 11

 Update Your Bathroom Fixtures

 Because it can be so expensive, bathrooms are often the last place a landlord will fork over money for renovations.
 If yours is looking drab or outdated, all you need to refresh your look are some new fixtures.
-Brass and gold bathroom fixtures are super popular right now, but everything from matte black to brushed silver can work wonders at improving your bathroom’s overall appearance.Continue to 11 of 11 below.
+Brass and gold bathroom fixtures, like these luxe ones from Marcus Design, are super popular right now, but everything from matte black to brushed silver can work wonders at improving your bathroom’s overall appearance.Continue to 11 of 11 below.

 11 of 11